Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 Army PT Test Standards

-Before needing the Army tape test, soldiers go through boot camp to help get them in shape.
+Before taking the Army tape test, soldiers go through boot camp to help get them in shape.

 Soldiers that leave boot camp meet the Army’s expectations because they passed the Army PT Test standards.

-These events include the pushups, 2 minutes of setups, and a two-mile run.
+These events include pushups, 2 minutes of situps, and a timed two-mile run.
 Also, these events occur in the order listed.

 There are different standards for the fitness test depending on a person’s age and gender.

-Also, to graduate from basic training, you need to score 50 points in each of those events.
+To graduate from basic training, you’ll need to score 50 points in each of those events.

-For instance, if you are 27 years old male, you need to perform 30 pushups and 36 situps within the allotted time.
+For instance, if you are a 27-year-old man, you need to perform 30 pushups and 36 situps within the allotted time.

-Also, you need to perform a two-mile run then 17 minutes and 54 seconds for those 50 points.
+Also, you need to perform a two-mile run within 17 minutes and 54 seconds for those 50 points.

-If you are a female, you still must score at least a 50 to pass the PT test.
+If you are a woman, you still must score at least 50 on all three events to pass the PT test.

-A female age 27 should perform 10 pushups and 30 situps and run the two-mile run within 21 minutes and 42 seconds to succeed.
+A 27-year-old woman should perform 10 pushups and 30 situps and run the two-mile run within 21 minutes and 42 seconds to succeed.

 Your maximum score is 100, but if you score less than 50, you are on probation.